turingschool/front-end-curriculum/lessons/ember-routing.md

 }
 ```

 The namespace here is important so that navigating to `/users` would conflict with our mocked out data store.
 In order to make this work, we need to install something called an `adapter` to help our app know what to do.
 The adapter will extend the JSONAPIAdapter base class from Ember Data.
+[More on the jsonAPI](http://jsonapi.org/), more on [JSONAPIAdapter](http://emberjs.com/api/data/classes/DS.JSONAPIAdapter.html).

 ### Routing with Ember Data